irom-lab/agirom/miscellaneous/documentation/hardware_platform.md

 ![alt text](img/quadrotor.png "quadrotor")

 Sand the edges of the carbon fiber frame (so cables that touch the edges will not lose their isolation and short through conducting carbon fibers).
-If Additional holes are required, drill those before mounting any other parts (take an old drill bit, they wear out quickly in carbon fiber).
+If additional holes are required, drill those before mounting any other parts (take an old drill bit, they wear out quickly in carbon fiber).
 Press inserts in 3D-printed parts before mounting them (use a fitting metal bolt and the vice to do so).
 Be aware that some of the bolts are explicitly supposed to be plastic as they are mounted where the parts are supposed to break in a crash.